 Fun Things to Do with Teenagers on the Big Island of Hawaii

-If you have ever tried to plan a family vacation that genuinely excites a teenager, you know the struggle.
-They have outgrown the kiddie pool.
+If you've ever tried to plan a family vacation that genuinely excites a teenager, you know the struggle.
+They've outgrown the kiddie pool.
 They are over the resort buffet.
 They want something that feels real, something worth posting about, something that makes them forget their phone for at least five minutes.
 The Big Island of Hawaii is that place.

 Hawaii Volcanoes National Park

-This is the centerpiece of any Big Island trip with teens.
+Centerpiece of any Big Island trip with teens.
 Hawaii Volcanoes National Park is home to Kilauea, one of the most active volcanoes in the world, and the massive Mauna Loa.
-Walking across hardened lava fields, peering into the Halema'uma'u crater, and exploring lava tubes gives teenagers the kind of wow factor that no theme park can match.
+Walking across hardened lava fields, peering into the Halema'uma'u crater, and exploring lava tubes gives teenagers the kind of wow factor no theme park can match.

 Start with the Kilauea Iki Trail, a 4-mile loop that descends into a crater and crosses the solidified lava lake.
-It is moderately challenging and completely surreal.
+Moderately challenging, completely surreal.
 Bring a lightweight hiking daypack for water and snacks, and wear sturdy shoes with good grip.

-The Thurston Lava Tube is a quick, easy walk through a 500-year-old tube formed by flowing lava.
-It is dark, damp, and exactly the kind of thing teens love.
-If you visit at night, the glow of the crater against the sky is unforgettable.
+The Nahuku (Thurston) Lava Tube is a quick, easy walk through a 500-year-old tube formed by flowing lava.
+Dark, damp, and exactly the kind of thing teens love.
+If you visit at night when the crater is glowing, the sky lights up - unforgettable.
+And one Big Island heads up: when Kilauea is venting, vog can ground inter-island flights.
+Build in a buffer day on either side of your park visit.

 Manta Ray Night Dive or Snorkel